| Internet-Draft | The Vulcain Protocol | April 2020 |

 Another option available to clients is to utilize Request URI query-string parameters to pass

 preload and fields selectors.
-The preload
+The preload and query parameters MAY be used to pass selectors

-HTTP headers.
+corresponding respectively to the Preload and Fields HTTP headers.
 To pass multiple selectors,

 parameters can be passed multiple times.¶

-Example: /books/1?fields=/title&fields=/author&preload=/author
+Example: /books/1?fields=/title&fields=/author&preload=/author¶

-pass the remaining part of the selector as parameter
+When using query parameters, the server MUST pass the remaining part of the selector as parameter

 of the generated link.¶